Piotr98765/AboutMe/README.md

 - 👋 Hi, I’m Piotr
-- 👀 I’m interested in Ruby on Rails, webdevelopment and cybersecurity
+- 👀 I’m interested in webdevelopment and cybersecurity
-- 🌱 I’m currently learning Ruby on Rails
+- 🌱 I’m currently learning JavaScript and Django